portellam/deploy-VFIO/README.md

 * **setup Zram swapfile**                                                              *(depends on logfile from 'Hugepages' setup)*
     * Compressed swapfile to RAM disk, to reduce occurrences of Host lock-up from over-allocated Host memory.
     * Restarts related system service.
-* **Automated VFIO passthrough setup.** Setup dynamically (Multi-Boot) or statically.   *(depends on logfile from 'Hugepages' setup)*
+* **VFIO setup.** Setup dynamically (Multi-Boot) or statically.
     * Run at first-time setup (of Linux host machine) or new / re-do VFIO setup.

-## Auto-VFIO
+## VFIO setup
-* **Main features:**
 * Parses list of PCI expansion devices (Bus IDs, Hardware IDs, and Kernel drivers), and 'IOMMU' groups (see **guide** above) of devices.
     * Saves lists of external PCI devices, by order of IOMMU groups.
 * Prompt user for VFIO passthrough setup:
     * **(RECOMMENDED)** Dynamic/Multi-Boot setup
         * Adds multiple GRUB menu entries for all IOMMU groups with an external VGA device, minus a given VGA's IOMMU group.
         * Executes Static setup.
     * Static setup
         * Asks user to VFIO passthrough any IOMMU groups (with external PCI devices including VGA devices).
         * with Multi-boot setup: Asks user to VFIO passthrough any IOMMU groups (excluding external VGA devices).
         * Appends to "/etc/initramfs-tools/modules", "/etc/modules", " /etc/modprobe.d/* ".
         * Also appends to "/etc/default/grub".
-    * Updates GRUB and INITRAMFS .
+* Updates GRUB and INITRAMFS.
-* Automatic features:
 * Checks for existing VFIO setup, asks user to uninstall setup and restart machine to Continue.

 ## DISCLAIMER
+**Work in progress.**
 Use script at your own risk!

 Please refer and review community guides for any help.
 Script is not guaranteed to work with Laptop machines, host machines with less-than-favorable IOMMU groups, etc.

 Please review host machine's system specifications and resources.
+Check your system's BIOS/UEFI for Virtualization support (AMD IOMMU or Intel VT-d).